 Common Name: Japanese Hawthorn

-Rhaphiolepis umbellata is a Evergreen Shrub up to 2.50 metres tall.
+Rhaphiolepis umbellata is an evergreen shrub that can grow up to 2.50 metres tall.

 E. Asia - Japan.